-I really can’t tell you how much I love girly beads and sequins.
+I really can’t tell you how much I love sparkly beads and sequins.
 In my alternate universe, I am dressed from head to toe in fancy sequined clothing.
-In real life I settle for adding cute embellishments to my daughter’s clothing.
-She is particularly girly too and her little face lights up if I make her something sparkly – especially if there is a Lycra leotard involved!
+In real life, I settle for adding cute embellishments to my daughter’s clothing.
+She is particularly girly too and her little face lights up if I make her something with sequins – especially if there is a Lycra leotard involved!
 This 4 part series will teach you how to sew sequins by hand.

 How to Sew Sequins – Part 1 of 4

 - Sequins – these come in a dizzying array of colors, shapes and sizes

 - Hand needle – just make sure it fits through the hole of your sequins easily.

 - Strong thread in matching color to the sequin – choose a good quality thread that doesn’t tangle.